 I’d recommend not trying to cram too much in in terms of staying in different cities.
 Instead, make it less stressful and reduce your faffing about by picking two or three (at most) bases and doing plenty of day trips from them.

 I’ve written several two-week Japan itinerary options that would work, but as this blog post is now a whopper I’ve put them into a separate post there.

-Save and share: your first trip to Japan – things you need to know
+Save and share: how to plan a trip to Japan – things you need to know

-If you enjoyed this blog post on everything you need to know when planning your first trip to Japan, why not hover over one of the images below and pin to your Pinterest board?
+If you enjoyed this blog post on how to plan a trip to Japan, why not hover over one of the images below and pin to your Pinterest board?

 If you’d like an email alert when I publish a new post, subscribe using the box at the side (if you’re on a laptop) or at the bottom (if you’re on a mobile or tablet).